BjornBruns/AOC2021/day1/README.md

 H: 792 (increased)
 ```

-### (2) Data

-- The same as puzzle 1

 ### (2) Strategy

 - First calculate all the 3 measurement windows and make a new list
 - Then compare the new list like in puzzle 1
-- The script can be found in `puzzle2.py`
+- The script can be found in `python/puzzle2.py`

 ### (2) Answer

-- The number of sums larger than the previous sum: 1471
+- The number of sums larger than the previous sum: `1471`